 Dell Financial Services and its affiliates ("DFS") offers a wide range of financial services, including originating, collecting, and servicing customer receivables primarily related to the purchase of Dell Technologies' products and services.
 In some cases, we also offer financing on the purchase of third-party technology products that complement our portfolio of products and services.
-New financing originations were \$1.7 billion and \$1.1 billion for the first quarters of Fiscal 2019 and Fiscal 2018, respectively.
-As of May 4, 2018 and February 2, 2018, our financing receivables, net were \$7.8 billion and \$7.6 billion, respectively.
-The increases in new financing originations and financing receivables during the first quarter of Fiscal 2019 were attributable to growth in DFS offerings related to customer purchases of products and services from the EMC acquired businesses.
+New financing originations were \$1.6 billion for both the third quarter of Fiscal 2019 and Fiscal 2018, respectively, and \$5.2 billion and \$4.3 billion for the first nine months of Fiscal 2019 and Fiscal 2018, respectively.
+As of November 2, 2018 and February 2, 2018, our financing receivables, net were \$8.1 billion and \$7.6 billion, respectively.

 We have securitization facilities to fund revolving loans and fixed-term leases and loans through consolidated special purpose entities, referred to as SPEs, which we account for as secured borrowings.
 We transfer certain U.S. and European customer financing receivables to these SPEs, whose purpose is to facilitate the funding of customer receivables through financing arrangements with multi-seller conduits that issue asset-backed debt securities in the capital markets and to private investors.
-During the first quarters of Fiscal 2019 and Fiscal 2018, we transferred \$1.3 billion and \$0.9 billion, respectively, to these SPEs.
-The DFS debt related to all of our securitization facilities included as secured borrowings was \$4.4 billion and \$3.9 billion as of May 4, 2018 and February 2, 2018, respectively.
-In addition, the carrying amount of the corresponding financing receivables was \$5.0 billion and \$4.6 billion as of May 4, 2018 and February 2, 2018, respectively.
-As a result of the EMC merger transaction, we are expanding our existing securitization facilities to allow for additional funding of customer receivables in the capital markets.
+During the third quarter of Fiscal 2019 and Fiscal 2018, we transferred \$1.2 billion and \$1.0 billion, respectively, to these SPEs, and during the first nine months of Fiscal 2019 and Fiscal 2018, we transferred \$3.7 billion and \$2.9 billion, respectively, to the SPEs.
+The DFS debt related to all of our securitization facilities included as secured borrowings was \$4.9 billion and \$3.9 billion as of November 2, 2018 and February 2, 2018, respectively.
+In addition, the carrying amount of the corresponding financing receivables was \$5.5 billion and \$4.6 billion as of November 2, 2018 and February 2, 2018, respectively.

 We maintain an allowance to cover expected financing receivable credit losses and evaluate credit loss expectations based on our total portfolio.
-For the first quarters of Fiscal 2019 and Fiscal 2018, the principal charge-off rate for our total portfolio was 1.2% and 1.8%, respectively.
-The credit quality of our financing receivables has improved in recent years due to an overall improvement in the credit environment and as the mix of high-quality commercial accounts in our portfolio has increased.
+For the third quarter of Fiscal 2019 and Fiscal 2018, the principal charge-off rate for our total portfolio was 1.0% and 1.5%, respectively.
+For the first nine months of Fiscal 2019 and Fiscal 2018, the principal charge-off rate for our total portfolio was 1.2% and 1.6%, respectively.
+The credit quality of our financing receivables has improved in recent years due to an overall improvement in the credit environment and as the mix of high-quality commercial accounts in our portfolio has continued to increase.
 The allowance for losses is determined based on various factors, including historical and anticipated experience, past due receivables, receivable type, and customer risk profile.
-As of May 4, 2018 and February 2, 2018, the allowance for financing receivable losses was \$139 million and \$145 million, respectively.
+As of November 2, 2018 and February 2, 2018, the allowance for financing receivable losses was \$126 million and \$145 million, respectively.
 In general, the loss rates on our financing receivables have improved over the periods presented.
 We expect relatively stable loss rates in future periods, with movements in these rates being primarily driven by seasonality and a continued shift in portfolio composition to lower risk commercial assets.
 We continue to monitor broader economic indicators and their potential impact on future loss performance.
 We have an extensive process to manage our exposure to customer credit risk, including active management of credit lines and our collection activities.
 We also sell selected fixed-term financing receivables to unrelated third parties on a periodic basis, primarily to manage certain concentrations of customer credit exposure.
 Based on our assessment of the customer financing receivables, we believe that we are adequately reserved.